Nearly everyone has their wisdom teeth removed at some point in their lives.

 Luckily, patients can see and feel daily improvement.
-Swelling is improved within three days, soreness and stiffness dissipate after ten days, and bruising is no longer present at the two-week mark.
+Wisdom tooth removal swelling is improved within three days, soreness and stiffness dissipate after ten days, and bruising is no longer present two-weeks after wisdom teeth removal.

 Keep in mind that recovery time does vary on a patient by patient basis.

 With the two-week timeframe different for each patient, it helps to schedule an appointment with your dentist during that time.
-They can tell you if the hole is closed completely closed.
+Every wisdom teeth removal is unique to that patient and your dentist can tell you if the hole is closed completely closed.

 How Painful Will It Be?

-Patients are always worried about how painful the operation is, but it’s more manageable than you might think.
+Patients are always worried about how painful the wisdom teeth operation is, but it’s more manageable than you might think.

-So, how long should it hurt?
-How long does the pain last?
+So, how long should it hurt after having a wisdom tooth procedure?
+How long does the wisdom tooth surgery pain last?

-Pain is subjective, meaning each patient has a different experience.
+Wisdom tooth pain is subjective, meaning each patient has a different experience.
 Some might say it was the worst experience of their life while most simply say they felt sore for a few days.
-Bruising, swelling, and pain are common after this procedure.
+Bruising, swelling, and pain are common after a wisdom teeth procedure.